SpellarBot/open-data-catalog/datasets/dhvz-stgx.md

 ## Description

-Austin Water’s authorized irrigation inspectors are approved to perform the irrigation evaluation required by City Code 6-4-10(A) Facilities Regulated.
+Austin Water?s authorized irrigation inspectors are approved to perform the irrigation evaluation required by City Code 6-4-10(A) Facilities Regulated.
 Each property owner/manager is responsible for selecting an inspector.
 Individuals on this list are provided as a resource without endorsement by the City of Austin.

 ## Columns